-The monitor panel allows you to check the

-approximate liquid levels in the fresh water and holding tanks, and to monitor battery charge conditions.
+The monitor panel allows you to check the approximate liquid levels in the fresh water and holding tanks, and to monitor battery charge conditions.

-- 1. Press "WATER" or "BLACK TANK" or "GRAY TANK" rocker switches. - 2.
+- 1. Press 'WATER" or "BLACK TANK' or 'GRAY TANK" rocker switches. - 2.
 Erroneous indications can be caused by: - a.
 Water with low mineral content. - b.
 Material trapped on the sides of the holding tanks may give a full reading when the tank is actually empty.
 Use of a spray to wash out the tank following dumping should help prevent this condition.

-Sanitizing the Fresh Water System
+Sanitizing The Fresh Water System

-- 1. Prepare a solution of 1/4 cup household liquid chlorine ble ach (5% sodium hypochlorite) to one gallon of water for each 15 gallons of tank capacity. - 2.
-Close drain valves and faucets, pour chlorine solution into the fresh water tank filler spout.
-Fill tank completely with fresh water. - 3.
-Turn water pump switch "ON."
-Be sure you have 12-volt DC power.
+- 1. Prepare a solution of 1/4 cup household liquid chlorine bleach (5% sodium hypochlorite) to one gallon of water for each 15 gallons of tank capacity. - 2.
+Close drain valves and faucets, pour chlorine solution into the fresh water tank filler spout, and complete filling with fresh water. - 3.
+Turn water pump switch ON.
+(Be sure you have 12-volt DC power.)
 Open all faucets individually until water flows steadily, then turn off.
-This will purge any air from the lines. - 4.
-Top off water tank with fresh water and wait three hours. - Drain the entire system by opening all fresh water tank valves, faucets and plumbing line drain valves. - 6.
+This will purge any air from the lines.

+- 4. Top off water tank with fresh water and wait three hours. - 5.
+Drain the entire system by opening all fresh water tank valves, faucets, and plumbing line drain valves. - 6.
 Flush the system with drinking quality water.
 Let the fresh water flow through the system for several minutes to flush out the chlorine solution. - 7.
-After you stop flushing the tank close the tank valve, faucets, and drain valves.
-You can now fill the tank with fresh water.
-The system is ready to use.
+After you stop the flushing, close the tank valve, the faucets, and drain valves.
+You can now fill the tank with fresh water, and the system is ready to use.